arsalan0c/dafny-programs/verification.md

 The following *frame axiom* is used to resolve this:
 ```
 // this specifies the parts of memory the function depends on, building on the function’s reads clauses
-(how is the axiom specifyin this?)
+(how is the axiom specifying this?)
 axiom CanAssumeFunctionDefs =>
 	(forall H: HeapType, K: HeapType, this: Ref, decl*[ins]
 		GoodHeap(H) /\ GoodHeap(K) /\